-7. In Non-cancerous Diseases: Radiation therapy can be used in benign or non-cancerous conditions independently as method of treatment or along with medicinal or surgical treatment.
+7. In Non-cancerous Diseases: Radiation therapy can be used in benign or non-cancerous conditions independently as a treatment method or medicinal or surgical treatment.

-India is one of the recognized and best cancer care facilitators across the world.
+Cancer Treatment in India is one of the recognized and best care facilitators across the world.

-It has a large number of multi-speciality hospitals which offer beneficial outcomes for various cancer treatments including radiation therapy.
+India has many multi-specialty hospitals for medical tourism that offer beneficial outcomes for various cancer treatments, including radiation therapy.

-Mostly international patients prefer undergoing low cost radiation therapy in India as it helps them save thousands of dollars.
+Most international patients prefer undergoing low-cost radiation therapy in India as it helps them save thousands of dollars.

-Indian hospitals charge only one-third of the total cost which other countries like the United States usually charge.
+Cancer Hospitals in India charge only one-third of the total cost, which other countries like the United States usually charge.

-There are hospitals that are known for their consistency to deliver high-class medical care and services.
+Some best hospitals in India are known for their consistency in delivering high-class medical care and services.

-In addition, majority of Indian doctors follow international protocols to ensure patient’s good health.
+In addition, the majority of Indian doctors follow international protocols to ensure patient’s good health.

-Also, you will find some of the best radiation oncologist in India.
+Also, you will find some of the best oncologists in India.